Casualty series 37

-The thirty-seventh series of the British medical drama television series Casualty began airing on BBC One in the United Kingdom on 20 August 2022.
+The thirty-seventh series of the British medical drama television series Casualty commenced airing in the United Kingdom on BBC One on 20 August 2022 and finished on 19 August 2023.
 The series focuses on the professional and personal lives of medical and ancillary staff at the emergency department (ED) of the fictional Holby City Hospital.

 Jon Sen continues his role as the executive producer and Liza Mellody begins her position as series producer.
 Series 37 marks the return to regular filming protocols after the COVID-19 pandemic.
 The series has been marred by scheduling conflicts, with one episode premiering on BBC Two.

 Following his appointment, Sen decided to alter the format of the show, removing the accidents that bring patients to the ED and instead having patients arrive injured.
 Starting in January 2023, he opted to split the series into 12 episode groups with a single story strand running through.
 The decision stems from a desire to adapt against other dramas and content available, as well as modernising the Casualty brand.
 The show's story team placed the pressures of working in the NHS at the focus of the series.
 A special improvised episode exploring the paramedic team was commissioned.

 15 regular cast members reprised their roles from the previous series.
 Using these main characters, the issues of mental health, BRCA1, surrogacy and coercive control were explored, with some stories continuing from the previous series.
-Four of the show's main cast opted to leave their respective roles during the series, with one regular character killed-off.
+Three of the show's main cast opted to leave their respective roles during the series, while another regular cast member's character was killed-off.
 The opening episode of the series received a positive reception from television critics and NHS workers.
 The series has also received criticism; Sophie Dainty of Digital Spy opined that scheduling disruption had resulted in pacing issues and leaving the drama in "one of the most turbulent" periods.

 Production

-The series commences in the United Kingdom on 20 August 2022 on BBC One, a week after the conclusion to the previous series.
+The series commenced in the United Kingdom on 20 August 2022 on BBC One, a week after the conclusion to the previous series.
 It is produced by BBC Studios.
 Jon Sen continues his role as executive producer, having been appointed late in the previous series.
 Loretta Preece served as the show's series producer until episode 2, with Liza Mellody taking over from episode 3.
 This series marks the first one to return to regular filming protocols, following two series of restricted filming techniques due to the COVID-19 pandemic.
 Episode durations also return to the full 50 minutes, having been reduced to 40 minutes during the previous two series.
 Filming for Casualty primarily takes place in a purpose-built studio at the BBC Roath Lock Studios in Cardiff, although the nature of the show means that filming also takes place on-location.
 On-location filming often occurs in Cardiff and other areas of southern Wales.
 On-location sites used for series 37 include Dyfrid Street, Barry Island and Adamsdown Square, Cardiff.